What is precision agriculture?

 From predicting on-farm weather patterns, to tracking key sustainability emissions, to monitoring disease and pest pressures, AI-enabled systems give growers the real-time data they need to make effective decisions.
 The ability of AI to process and categorize vast amounts of this data, from multiple sources, means it can offer farmers practical advice on inputs and crop management.

-These targeted tips mean farmers can improve their yields, while reducing their environmental footprint.
+This helps farmers to improve their yields, while reducing their environmental footprint.

 With rapid advancements in AI, future iterations of the app are expected to include the ability to detect and identify pests and diseases early, for proactive and precise management strategies, alongside sustainability analytics that measure the environmental impact of farming and offer tips to reduce a grower’s carbon footprint.